johnmay/efficient-bits/fp-idx/README.md

 `./simmer /data/chembl_19.idx 0.8 queries.smi`

 `toper` is like `simmer` but allows the retrieval of the <b><i>k</i></b> most similar hits.
 For example to retrieve the top `50` hits use.
-The output format is the same as `simmer`.
+The output format is the same as `toper`.

-`./simmer /data/chembl_19.idx 50 queries.smi`
+`./toper /data/chembl_19.idx 50 queries.smi`

 ## Running benchmark